 You may have improved your communication skills and are enjoying each other’s company virtually but for most couples knowing that you’ll see each other in the future is a different drive.
 Try to plan for a getaway when you both have the time.
 Maybe that’ll also be when you can discuss the future of your relationship and get rid of the distance for good.

 Are you or have you been in a long-distance relationship before?
+Do you have any tips to add to this?

 *Disclosure: Collaborative Post